 Molecular genetic testing for the PTPN11 gene and the RAF1 gene is available to confirm the diagnosis and for prenatal diagnosis.

-The diagnosis of certain specific abnormalities that may occur in association with LEOPARD syndrome may be confirmed by specialized imaging studies and/or additional tests.
+The diagnosis of certain specific abnormalities that may occur in association with NSML may be confirmed by specialized imaging studies and/or additional tests.
 Examination of skin samples (biopsies) under a microscope that uses light (light microscopy) or an electron beam (electron microscopy) may confirm that pigmented areas of skin represent multiple lentigines as opposed to freckles.

 Children who exhibit multiple lentigines should receive prompt, thorough cardiac evaluation.
 If no cardiac abnormalities are revealed during such evaluation, individuals should receive periodic reassessments to detect any heart abnormalities that may develop later.